Armandpl/furuta/hardware/README.md

 ### 3D Print the Mechanical Assembly
 - Print all of the STLs under `/CAD/stl`
-  - Print the motor_mount.stl at 100% infill
+  - Print `motor_mount.stl` at 100% infill
   - Print the rest at 35% infill with 2 walls.
-  - Print shaft_collar.stl twice
+  - Print `shaft_collar.stl` twice
-  - Pause the weights.stl print at z=10mm, insert the M10 nut and resume the print.
+  - Pause the `weights.stl` print at `z=10mm`, insert the M10 nut and resume the print.
 The procedure will depend on your printer and slicer software.
 - Insert the threaded inserts in the weight, arm and shaft collars prints.

 ### Assemble the Robot